beloglazov/openstack-neat/README.rst

 ===========

 -  Nova uses a *shared storage* for storing VM instance data, thus supporting *live migration* of VMs.
+For example, a shared storage can be provided using Network File System (NFS), or GlusterFS as described in [17].
 -  All the compute hosts must have a user, which is enabled to switch the machine into the sleep mode, which is also referred to as “Suspend to RAM”.
 This user is used by the global controller to